shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 <div class="tip" data-title="Tip">

-> Whenever you want to see the contents of the **.env **file, run the `cat .env` command.
+> Whenever you want to see the contents of the **.env** file, run the `cat .env` command.

 </div>

-Run the following command to enable monitoring.
+Run the following command to enable metrics monitoring.

 ```bash
 az aks update \